Level 2 EV charger installation project by Kais Pro Repairs in Loganville Georgia

 Plug In EV Charger Cons

 The plug in setup is not automatically wrong.
 The mistake is treating an EV charger like a normal appliance.
-EV charging can run for hours at a time, so the outlet, breaker, wire, terminations, and panel capacity all matter.
+EV charging can run for hours, so the outlet, breaker, wire, terminations, and panel capacity all matter.

 Why You Should Not Assume Any Dryer Outlet Can Charge An EV

+One of the biggest homeowner mistakes is seeing a dryer outlet and assuming it can be used for EV charging.
 Sometimes the outlet may be usable after proper evaluation.
-Other times, it is the wrong circuit, wrong outlet, wrong condition, wrong wiring, or wrong location.
+Other times, it is the wrong circuit, wrong receptacle, wrong condition, wrong wiring, or wrong location.

 If your EV charger is tripping breakers, showing faults, or causing heat at the outlet, you may need circuit breaker troubleshooting or a properly installed dedicated EV charging circuit.